Emergency Financial Aid Grants to Students

 In the spring of 2020 students who are eligible for the CARES Grant received a survey via email and must have completed it for funding consideration.
 Survey responses were forwarded to each students’ home academic department.
 Departments then facilitated a needs assessment and submitted their funding recommendations to the Graduate Division.
 The Graduate Division validated the departmental recommendation against applicable FAFSA data and determined the final funding level.
 Need-based CARES Grants ranged between $200 and $1,850.

 In the fall of 2020, Graduate Division used FAFSA application data to identify neediest students most impacted by the continuing of the pandemic.
 Awards were $328 per eligible student.

-3. Funds will also be disbursed to students based on appeals to cover additional Covid-related expenses that are not addressed by Universal Grant or Need Based Grant allocations.
+CARES funds were also awarded to undergraduate and graduate students based on individual circumstances submitted via an appeal form and requesting additional funding to cover Covid-related expenses that were not addressed by Universal Grant or Need Based Grant allocations.

 Following are the instructions, directions, or guidance provided by UCLA to students concerning the Emergency Financial Aid Grants.

 Memorandum: The purpose of CARES Act funding is to provide financial assistance to students for specific expenses that are a direct result of the disruption of campus operations due to COVID-19.
 This funding is separate from the financial aid you may have already been awarded for 2019-2020.
 On May 7,2020 Vice Chancellor of Student Affairs Monroe Gordon Jr. issued an electronic memorandum informing UCLA students about the availability of CARES Act Grant funding.
 To view the memorandum, click on the CARES Act Grant Funding Memorandum.